Ahess96/Movies/README.md

 ## Intro

-For this lab, you will continue working in your existing `react-movies` project on CodeSandbox.
+For this lab, you will continue working in your existing `react-movies` project.

 Part 2 of the lab will focus on the Movie Index & Detail Pages.